-This is the amount of lever travel between the brake's off and on position.
+This is the amount of lever travel between the brakes off and on position.

-For the XC4 and Closed 2 brakes this can be set using the screw adjuster on top of the lever master cylinder (see Figure 4, Pro lever shown).
-Screwing clockwise will move the pads closer to the disc rotor thus reducing lever travel, screwing anti-clockwise moves the pads away from the disc thus increasing lever travel.
+For the Closed 2 brakes this can be set using the screw adjuster on top of the lever master cylinder (see Figure 4).
+Screwing clockwise will move the pads closer to the disc rotor thus reducing lever travel, screwing anticlockwise moves the pads away from the disc thus increasing lever travel.